almondtools/comtemplate/doc/TemplateFileSyntax.md

  - a map of ground expressions
  - a list of ground expressions

-A ground expression does not contains any function or template application.
+A ground expression does not contain any function or template application.

 ## Templates